roxohalloran/Tarot/README.md

 ### How To Use It

 Click the button and the prediction will be made.
+The meaning of the cards is still under construction.